 Danger!
 Poor Data Quality and How CRM Admins Can Save the Day

-Like any asset, your CRM system depends on the quality of its inputs to deliver value.
+Like any asset, your CRM system relies on the quality of its inputs to deliver value.
+Poor-quality data misguides decisions with inaccurate assumptions and flawed insights instead of streamlining operations.

-The downstream costs cascade through wasted budgets, frustrated customers, dwindling adoption, loss of competitive ground and reputational damage.
+The downstream costs include wasted budgets, frustrated customers, dwindling adoption, loss of competitive ground, and reputational damage.

-This guide shares our best practices to protect data quality without getting overwhelmed.
-You’ll learn how to align personnel, processes and tools to ensure CRM data integrity, and give users and management confidence.
+This guide shares our best practices to protect data quality without overwhelming you.
+You’ll learn how to align personnel, processes, and tools to ensure CRM data integrity, and give users and management confidence.

-Read on to discover how to save your CRM investment from the pitfall of poor data quality.
+Read on to discover how to save your CRM investment from the pitfalls of poor data quality.

 Recommendations to Protect CRM Data Quality